The Katla Ice Cave Honest Review: Risky But Worth It

 They recommend bringing warm and waterproof clothes (you are going to an ice cave after all!).

-When we visited, we had very good weather and they said it was pretty dry.
-We did wear our rain jackets (and I’m happy we did)!
-But we didn’t need to put on our rain pants (we still brought them just in case).
+When I visited, I had very good weather and they said it was pretty dry.
+I did wear my rain jackets (and I’m happy I did)!
+But I didn’t need to put on my rain pants (I still brought them just in case).
+I also recommend waterproof hiking boots, I LOVE my Columbia Newton Ridge.
+They offer good walking support, and kept my feet completely dry!

 Extras To Bring To The Ice Cave!

-Some other items that can be overlooked but you might want to bring are a hat, gloves, and waterproof phone bag.
+Some other items that can be overlooked but you might want to bring are a hat, gloves, and a waterproof phone bag.

+The waterproof phone bag actually serves two purposes here.
+First, it will come in handy to protect your phone from the dripping water.
 But, the better reason is that it keeps your phone attached to you at all times.
 Let’s just say you’ll want to take photos, but if you drop your phone it’s most likely gone forever!
-Check out the waterproof phone bag on Amazon here.

 Remember!
 Your Experience Can Be Completely Different From Mine

-We were walking on bridges above a stream of water that was carving out the ice.
+I was walking on bridges high above a stream of water that was carving out the ice below.
 But, apparently, the ice islands started off even higher.
 They keep having to lower the bridges as the ice melts.
+So perhaps you are walking higher up or even lower down than I was.

 Visiting In The Winter Is Also A Different Experience

 For starters, there’s way less sunlight.
-Our guide was telling us that they come every morning to put up little fairy lights for people to see.
+My guide was telling us that they come every morning to put up little fairy lights for people to see.
 He said this makes the cave really quite magical!
+He also mentioned that you can also walk on the ground in the winter because the water is frozen (so no sketchy bridges needed!).

 But as I mentioned, the tours usually last a lot longer in the winter as well.
 You’re usually spending a lot longer driving to get to the cave.
+And because the weather tends to be worse, there’s a risk that you don’t make it to the caves at all.

 My Katla Amazon Essentials